mariusmuntean/ChartJs.Blazor/README.md

 Then, you've imported `ChartJs.Blazor` in your `_Imports.razor`.
 The Blazor Team mentioned that this shouldn't be necessary in the future.

-In your .razor file you added the `Chart` component and gave it some width and height.
+In your .razor file you added the `ChartJsPieChart` component and gave it some width and height.
 You specified that the component should use the variable `_config` as the chart's configuration object.
 You also told Blazor that you want a direct reference to the chart and that the reference should be saved in your `_pieChartJs` variable.

-Note: for the moment you need to explicitly specify the type of the configuration object `TConfig="PieConfig"`.
-That won't be necessary in the future.

 When your page's `OnInitialized()` method is executed you're setting the chart's configuration and dataset to be displayed.